Skanör med Falsterbo: Skanör Cement factory

 During the first world war a track was laid to the new cement factory located in the Skanör harbour.
 There are rumours that the cement factory was used as a depot for military equipment in case the war reached Sweden.
 Others claim that the factory was built under German influence only to serve as a disguise for a giant artillery foundation and that the bricks in the walls were placed upright to save costs.
 The cannon together with its counterpart in Køge in Denmark had as a purpose to guard the Øresund.
 In any case the cement factory was dismantled a few years thereafter.
 Of the cement factory only the foundation still exists today.

 Notability

 Falsterbo is known for the Falsterbo Bird Observatory, since most migratory birds leave the Scandinavian Peninsula via the 5 km long reef south of Falsterbo.
-The very same reef, and the fine sand beaches on the peninsula, offers some of the best sea bathing of Sweden.
+The same reef, and the sand beaches on the peninsula, offers some of the sea bathing of Sweden.

 Falsterbo also has an annual horse show (show jumping and dressage), the Falsterbo Horse Show.
 Skanör used to host the annual market, Skanörs sillamarknad.

 Since the 1960s, the 'rich and beautiful' from Malmö have traditionally spent their holidays in the white wooden villas on Falsterbo.